Jatapiaro/waste-lib/README.md

-# music-catalogue-manager
+# W.A.S.T.E Lib
-A custom manager to keep track of my music catalogue.
+In reality, a custom data and metadata manager to store my music library catalogue.